What Are the Colorado Bankruptcy Exemptions?

 Colorado allows bankruptcy filers to exempt up to $15,000 in equity in a motor vehicle they own.
 You can calculate your equity by subtracting what you still owe on your car loan from the current market value of your car.
 If that comes to $15,00 or less, you can keep your car.

 Some filers can protect even more equity.
 If you're over age 60 or have a disability, you can exempt up to $25,000 in car equity.
-If you use your car for work (rather than only using it to get to and from work), you may be able to apply the state’s tools of the trade exemption as well, which allows you to exempt up to $60,000.
+If you use your car for work (rather than only using it to get to and from work), you may be able to apply the state’s tools of the trade exemption instead, which allows you to exempt up to $60,000.

 The motor vehicle exemption has some limits though.
 Bankruptcy filers can only use this exemption to protect up to two motor vehicles per filer.
 The exemption doesn't cover recreational vehicles, motor homes, boats, and ATVs.